manojbamniya/manojbamniya/README.md

 - 👋 Hi, I’m @manojbamniya
-- 👀 I’m interested in Web Development and Data analysis
+- 👀 I’m interested in Web Development, Data analysis, and Data Science
-- 🌱 I’m currently learning Web Development and DSA
+- 🌱 I’m currently learning Web Development and Data Science
 - 📫 How to reach me you can mail me manojbjkb2002@gmail.com

 <!---